rock-stevens/rocks-simple-openpose-editor/README.md

 Offline version available for privacy-focused workflows.

-Just download the HTML file from this link ([Rock's Simple OpenPose Editor](rkopenpose.html)) and save to your computer.
+Just download the repository file and save to your computer.
-Then just open in your web browser, 0% internet needed, 100% offline.
+Then unzip/untar and open 'rkopenpose.html' in your web browser, 0% internet needed, 100% offline.

 ----